Contract Redlining: A Complete Guide

 Benefits: Improves readability, reduces the risk of errors, and maintains a polished appearance.

-5. Review Thoroughly
+5. Review thoroughly

 Conduct detailed reviews of all redlined changes, checking that each modification aligns with the contract’s objectives and legal requirements.
 This involves cross-checking changes with the original terms and conditions.